If you die as an active member of the Scheme, a lump sum death grant is payable of:

 If you die as an active member and also have deferred benefits only the higher death grant is payable.

 If you die after retiring on pension, the lump sum death grant is a reducing amount as it takes account of pension that has already been paid.
 The death grant is ten times your pension including any pension you may have given up for lump sum, minus any pension already paid to you and the amount of tax-free cash you chose to take when you drew your pension at retirement.
-No death grant is payable once you are over age 75 or if you have been in receipt of a pension for ten years or more.
+No death grant is payable once you have been in receipt of pension for ten years or more.

 Payment of Death Grant